PeijinV5/HE2RNA_code/HE2RNA_ReadMe_Peijin.md

-# This file is the instruction for running the HE2RNA code on Great Lakes
+# This file is the instruction for running the HE2RNA code on Great Lakes.
+The original code can be found here: https://github.com/owkin/HE2RNA_code.
 # Note that you probably need to specify the correct path

 # Gene expression prediction